LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 ### developer and user experience

 We can also see an impact on the experience you as a developer will have while building the app, depending on the datasource.
 If you ever 'loved' to deal with for example lookup columns from a SharePoint list, you will agree, that you didn't choose the easiest way to build an app.
-If you need to find workarounds as a developer, this will impact your user as well, which means, that their experience won't be as good as it could be.
+If you need to find work arounds as a developer, this will impact your user as well, which means, that their experience won't be as good as it could be.

 ## lifecycle and delivery